Purple Sweet Potato vs Sweet Potato: What’s The Difference?

 Eye Health

 There are two nutrients the body converts into vitamin A. Most notably, Beta Carotene, which is easily absorbed by the body.
-According to scientific studies, vitamin A helps the eyes when it comes to dim light vision and dry eyes ((National Center for Biotechnology Information: Nutrients for the aging eye)).
+According to scientific studies, vitamin A helps the eyes when it comes to dim light vision and dry eyes 5.

-Consuming one regular sweet potato provides 730% of the daily value for vitamin A. Their Anthocyanins have been found in studies to protect eye cells from damage improving overall eye health5.
+Consuming one regular sweet potato provides 730% of the daily value for vitamin A. Their Anthocyanins have been found in studies to protect eye cells from damage improving overall eye health 6.

 The Immune System

-According to Harvard University, vitamin A is a great source to stimulate healthy white blood cells6.
+According to Harvard University, vitamin A is a great source to stimulate healthy white blood cells 7.
 These cells have the responsibility of keeping the immune system as healthy as possible to fight viruses and illnesses effectively.

 Other nutrients like the antioxidant anthocyanin and vitamin C possess anti-inflammatory properties protecting against disease and illness.